-Step 1 Selection of candidate Taking into account the medium- to long-term direction of the Group, we studied the material issues identified in the previous assessment1 and added new issues in line with the Group Concept, key policies, megatrends, the SDGs, and other factors.
-Step 2 Discussion on classification and structuring of material issues The selected material issue candidates were screened against the policies and action plans of the medium-term management plan, and the final selection of material issues was made after repeated internal discussions.
+Step 1 Selection of candidate material issues Taking into account the medium- to long-term direction of the Group, we studied the material issues identified in the previous assessment1 and added new issues in line with the Group Concept, key policies, megatrends, the SDGs, and other factors. classification plans of the medium-terr and structuring was made after repeated of material accordance with our view The selected material issue candidates were screened against the policies and action plans of the medium-term management plan, and the final selection of material issues was made after repeated internal discussions.
 The material issues were classified in accordance with our view of their importance, including their contribution and environmental and social impacts.
-Assessment from the viewpoints of stakeholders The classified material issues were reviewed from a wide range of perspectives through hearings with external experts and discussion by the Outside Director Liaison Committee.2 Step 3 Setting of targets and indices Targets were set for activities related to the material issues along with indicators to measure their progress (MOS Indices).
+Assessment from the viewpoints of stakeholders The classified material issues were reviewed from a wide range of perspectives through hearings with external experts and discussion by the Outside Director Liaison Committee.2 Step 3 Step 3 Setting of targets and indices Targets were set for activities related to the material issues along with indicators measure their progress (MOS Indices).
 Step 4 Decision and approval The issues were resolved by the Corporate Executive Officers Committee and Board of Directors together with the medium-term management plan.

-\1 Assessments are conducted each time the medium-term management plan is formulated (frequency is generally every five years).
+\1 Assessments are conducted each time the medium-term management plan is formulated (frequency is generally every five years). \2 Currently, the Director Liaison Committee.